MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 > An iOS User Enrollment profile overrides an enrollment restriction policy.
 For more information, see [Set up iOS/iPadOS and iPadOS User Enrollment (preview)](ios-user-enrollment.md).

 #### Blocking personal macOS devices
 By default, Intune classifies macOS devices as personally-owned.
-To be classified as corporate-owned, an macOS device must fulfill one of the following conditions:
+To be classified as corporate-owned, a macOS device must fulfill one of the following conditions:
 - [Registered with a serial number](corporate-identifiers-add.md).
 - Enrolled by using Automated Device Enrollment (formerly Device Enrollment Program)